TheTimidShade/TTS-Cloak/README.md

 ## Changelog
 Read below for complete changelog history.

+### 10/11/2021
+Applied changes from script version:
+- Updated ZEN functions to be consistent with other TTS scripts.
+- When ACE is enabled the cloak actions will now use ACE actions instead.

+Mod version specific changes:
+- Redid support for TTS Effects AIO.

 ### 07/11/2021
 - Fixed default settings for modules having incorrect types.
 Modules should not cause errors when using default settings anymore.